Alison Frantz: Early life and education

 Between 1927 and 1929, Frantz worked at Princeton University for the historian Charles Rufus Morey, researching for his Index of Christian Art.
 She returned briefly to Greece in the fall of 1927, visiting Priscilla Capps at her home in Athens.
 Capps was a fellow Smith College graduate and the daughter of Edward Capps, the chair of the managing committee of the American School of Classical Studies at Athens (ASCSA).
 (Note: Vogeikoff-Brogan 2019.
 For Edward Capps, see Vogeikoff-Brogan & Davis 2015.)
 She and Frantz traveled to Meteora in northern Greece, which Frantz described in a letter as "the most amazing place [she had] ever seen".
 Frantz carried out her doctoral studies into Byzantine art with Morey, a prolific supervisor of Byzantine scholars and conduit for the movement of junior scholars between Princeton and the ASCSA.
 As Princeton did not accept women as students, Frantz's PhD was awarded, in 1937, by Columbia University.
 She sarcastically referred to the Byzantine period (in Athens, c.
-900–1204), then out of scholarly fashion, as "the grubby period".
+900 – 1204), then out of scholarly fashion, as "the grubby period".
 (Note: Rotroff & Lamberton 2005.
 On the dates of Byzantine Athens, see Bouras 2018.)

-Franz spent the 1929–1930 academic year working as a librarian at the ASCSA, during which she took her first photographs of ancient Greek monuments.
+Frantz spent the 1929–1930 academic year working as a librarian at the ASCSA, during which she took her first photographs of ancient Greek monuments.
 She lived in a room, secured for her by Priscilla Capps, at Miramare Palace hotel in Old Phaleron.
 She visited Thessaloniki in 1930, where she was given a tour of the Basilica of Saint Dimitrios, a Byzantine church dating to the seventh century CE, by Aristotelis Zachos, the architect who had restored the basilica after its destruction by fire in 1917.